A-kly/School-Vault/CMPUT 313/Lecture 1 - Course Logistics and Introduction to the Internet.md

 	- understand internet and it's architecture
 	- Learn socket programming
 	- Using emulator and networking tools to learn protocols and applications
-- I have 379 so we good
--